Traverse City Wine Tours: The Complete Guide to Northern Michigan Wine Country (2026)

 Chateau Grand Traverse

-The original Grand Traverse wine pioneer established in 1974 by Ed O'Keefe, who was told Michigan couldn't grow wine grapes and proved everyone Farms (Old Mission Location)
+The original Grand Traverse wine pioneer — established in 1974 by Ed O'Keefe, who was told Michigan couldn't grow wine grapes and proved everyone wrong.
+Their Dry Riesling is the benchmark for Michigan white wine, and the historical significance of the operation adds context to everything you taste here.
+Worth including in any Leelanau itinerary.

 What to Drink: Northern Michigan Wine Styles